SciCompKL/CoDiPack/README.md

 For further details please visit our [CoDiPack](http://scicomp.rptu.de/software/codi/) web page.

+### License

+CoDiPack is released under the GPLv3 license.
+For other licensing options please contact us.

 ### CMake

 CMake should be able to find CoDiPack either if `CMAKE_PREFIX_PATH` contains the CoDiPack directory or if the parameter `CoDiPack_DIR` is provided to CMake.
 If you install CoDiPack into a directory which is in the default search path for CMake then you do not need to specify any additional path.